Adoption Can Offer the Best of Both Worlds

 Adoption Allows You to Make the Choices

-The adoption process allows you the opportunity, if you choose, to get to know potential adoptive parents, meet them, exchange the contact information you are comfortable providing and needing.
+The adoption process allows you the opportunity, if you chose, to get to know potential adoptive parents, meet them, exchange the contact information you are comfortable providing and needing.
 The adoption process also provides an option for your identity to remain confidential if that is your choice.
 You get to chose.

 These are 3 Types of Adoption To Consider:

 Open Adoption: An open adoption is an opportunity for you to be actively engaged in your child’s life.
 This adoption choice allows you to have ongoing direct contact with the family and your child during and after the placement.
-You can choose to receive phone calls, pictures, letters, emails and even schedule visits with your child and his or her new family.
+You can choose to receive phone calls, pictures, letters, emails, and even schedule visits with your child and his or her new family.

 Semi-Open Adoption: This adoption choice allows you to select the parents for your child, without your identifying and personal information provided.
 You can chose to be anonymous.
 While first names are often shared, each party in this type of adoption enjoys privacy.
-You will be able to receive letters and pictures from your child’s family but your identity remains anonymous as they will be sent to you through the agency with which you choose to work.
+You will be able to receive letters and pictures from your child’s family but your identity remains anonymous as they will be sent to you through the agency with which you chose to work.